microcks/microcks.io/content/blog/microcks-1.1.0-release.md

 So you may be wondering *"Why is this new release so fantastic and important ?"*.
 Well that `1.1.0` release means that you may now use the same tool for speeding-up the delivery and governing the lifecycle of your APIs - whether synchronous or asynchronous.
 Microcks will open up avenues for your team to test and create robust asynchronous workflows the easy way.

 > For those of you who needed to see some samples in action, please stay tuned!
-We’ll release a blog post series with some real-life examples very soon 😉
+Here's the [follow-up post](../apache-kafka-mocking-testing) with details on how we're doing stuffs here 😉

 ## Mocking enhancements